glbrtchen/specs/README.md

 ## Filesystem Bundle & Configuration

-- A user can create a root filesystem and configuration, with low-level OS and host specific details, and launch it as a container under an Open Container runtime.
+- A user can create a root filesystem and configuration, with low-level OS and host specific details, and launch it as a container under an Open Container runtime.（如何创建文件系统）

 # Releases

-There is a loose [Road Map](https://github.com/opencontainers/specs/wiki/RoadMap:) on the wiki.
-During the `0.x` series of OCI releases we make no backwards compatibility guarantees and intend to break the schema during this series.
+There is a loose [Road Map](https://github.com/opencontainers/specs/wiki/RoadMap:) on the wiki.（wiki可以读一读） During the `0.x` series of OCI releases we make no backwards compatibility guarantees and intend to break the schema during this series.

 # Contributing